There are an estimated 1.2 million Israeli children defined as 'at-risk'.

 The Need for Early Intervention

 The earlier the intervention, the more successful the outcome.
 A child’s formative years are a critical time when they develop their cognitive, motor, language, social and emotional abilities.
-Heartbeats offers parents support in the early stages of their child’s life.
-It encourages healthy parent-child contact, strengthening parental identity and skills.
-It also encourages engagement with communal services, which ultimately improves their children’s development.
-Located in 11 areas on Israel’s periphery, this unique program offers a framework for parents to receive support in the early stages of their child’s life.
-Keren Hayesod-UIA is committed more than ever to supporting Israel’s youngest at-risk children, aged 0-3 years.
+The Heartbeats program encourages healthy parent-child contact, strengthens parental identity and skills.
+It also promotes engagement with communal services, which ultimately improves their children’s development.

 The Heartbeats Program is based on the role of two mentors per community.
 Each mentor works with 15 families for a period of 18 months.
 These mentors are supervised by a national program coordinator.
 In addition, a team of three national Community Coordinators (one for each population sector: Arabs and Jews, including secular, religious and Ultraorthodox) focus on community outreach.
 The mentors also coordinate with early childhood professionals in each community, providing guidance, support and intervention to an additional 100 families per year.